edgarWolf/driftbench/docs/data.md

 ```
 By specifying a value for `measurement_scale` some gaussian noise with the specified scale is applied
 on each value for every curve.
 By default, $5\%$ of the mean of the curves is used.
 If you want to
-omit the scale, set it to `0.0` explictly.
+omit the scale, set it to `0.0` explicitly.